2D Eigenvalue Problem I: Existence and Number of Solutions: Introduction

 Blum and Chang \cite{BC1978} considered the following so-called two-parameter or double eigenvalue problem arising from solving a boundary value problem of ordinary differential equations with double parameters:

 where $A, C_1, C_2 \in \mathbb{R}^{n\times n}$ and $f$ is a real-valued function. $\lambda, \mu \in \mathbb{R}$ and $x \in \mathbb{R}^n$ are the eigenvalues and eigenvectors to be found.
-Khazanov generalized the problem (\ref{eq:tpeig}) to more than two parameters and studied the related spectral problems~\cite{Kha2005}.
+Khazanov~\cite{Kha2005} generalized the problem (\ref{eq:tpeig}) to more than two parameters and derived a related eigenvalue problem.
 Obviously, when $A$ and $C$ in \eqref{2deig} are real, the 2DEVP (\ref{2deig}) is a special case of \eqref{eq:tpeig}.
 The reasons for our study of the 2DEVP (\ref{2deig}) are two-fold.
-There is no analysis of essential properties of the two-parameter eigenvalue problem \eqref{eq:tpeig} such as the existence \cite{BC1978,Kha2005}.
-The authors of \cite{BC1978,Kha2005} proposed algorithmic schemes to solve \eqref{eq:tpeig} but there is no convergence analysis of proposed schemes.
+There is a lack of analysis of the two-parameter eigenvalue problem \eqref{eq:tpeig} such as the existence, and convergence analysis of proposed algorithms in \cite{BC1978,Kha2005}.
 More important, only real matrices are considered.
-The extension to the complex matrices is necessary for applications such as calculating the distance to instability \cite{ahownear1985} (see Section \ref{applications}).
-It is non-trivial extension since one cannot take the derivatives of the equations \eqref{eq:1b} and \eqref{eq:1c} directly.
+The extension to the complex matrices is necessary for applications such as calculating the distance to instability \cite{ahownear1985} (see Section~\ref{applications}).
+It is a non-trivial extension since one cannot take the derivatives of the equations \eqref{eq:1b} and \eqref{eq:1c} directly.

 The objectives of this paper include revealing the relationship between the 2DEVP \eqref{2deig} and the eigenvalue optimization of the matrix $H(\mu) = A - \mu C$, and studying fundamental properties of the 2DEVP \eqref{2deig} such as the existence and the necessary and sufficient condition for the finite number of 2D-eigenvalues.
-This is the first paper of ours in a sequel on the study of the 2DEVP \eqref{2deig}.
-In the forthcoming work, we will show that by transforming the eigenvalue optimization \eqref{eq:eigopt0} into the 2DEVP \eqref{2deig}, we will be able to migrate a variety of well established algorithms such as Rayleig quotient iteration to solve the large scale 2DEVP \eqref{2deig}.
+This is the first paper of ours in a sequel on the 2DEVP \eqref{2deig}.
+In the forthcoming work, we will show that by transforming the eigenvalue optimization \eqref{eq:eigopt0} into the 2DEVP \eqref{2deig}, we will be able to migrate well-established Rayleig quotient iteration for solving symmetric eigenvalue problems to the large-scale 2DEVP \eqref{2deig}.